fent/node-torrent/README.md

 ### Hasher#toggle()

-Continues hashing if paused or pauses if not
+Continues hashing if paused or pauses if not.

 ### Hasher#destroy()